coderefinery/ase-workshop-2019/ase-talk.md

 <img src="img/brio-34000-labyrint-i-tre-1.jpg" style="width: 40%;" />

 ???
-Short feedback cycles.
+- Short feedback cycles.
 This high addictive game has a short feedback cycle.
-This how our development environment should be.
-But there must be many feedback cycles, and at many levels.
-This essential for our learning experience.
+- This how our development environment should be - playground.
+- This essential for our learning experience.

 ---
 # Reproducibility?
 --